Prevent peak load spikes using constraint attribute rules

 Report peak load spikes using a calculation report

 Previously, you authored a constraint attribute rule using the Arcade global $originalFeature to detect large changes made to the Peak Load attribute.
-Next, you will create a calculation rule to report the peak load value when low-voltage services are updated.
+Next, you'll create a calculation rule to report the peak load value when low-voltage services are updated.
 The calculation attribute rule will detect a change in the service point load history and log this information in a separate table.

 Create a load history table